d-k-ivanov/d-k-ivanov.github.io/about.md

 * Development skills in various programming languages
 * Various knowledge of virtualization and emulation technologies
 * Knowledge of RDBMS and NoSQL, ability to write code for them (lua included)
-* Some knowledge of payment standards (e.g. ISO 8583 and PCI DSS)
+* Some knowledge of standards (e.g. ISO 8583, PCI DSS and HIPAA)
 * Various knowledge Cloud Solutions
 * Technical and sales documentation
 * Project management and workflow